SyedSameerRizvi/Langchain-with-SQL/README.md

 - MySQL Database Name

 ### 3. Groq API
 You will need a `Groq API key` to use the LLM.
 This can be entered in the sidebar once the app is running.
-Visit the [Groq](https://groq.com/) Website.
+Visit the [Groq](https://groq.com/) Website to create an API Key.

 ### 4. Running the App
 Once you've set up your environment and configured the database, run the Streamlit app with the following command:
 ```bash
 streamlit run app.py
 ```
-Or you can check the app here: [Chat with SQL](https://langchain-with-sql-32uzvwjd79zyhukrar8z6x.streamlit.app/)

 ### 5. Interacting with the App
 - Choose the database (SQLite or MySQL) from the sidebar.